Aadigha-git/CrescentHarborDirectFiler/threat-model.md

 Gaps (known):

-- No KMS/HSM integration.
 - No automated key rotation.
 - Local file fallback is acceptable for development but not production.

 Production expectation:

 - Retrieve secret at runtime from a managed secret store.
-- Rotate keys on a schedule with dual-key overlap windows.
+- Rotate keys on a schedule.
 - Treat signature failures as security events, not just transport errors.

 ## Audit Trail Design